galasa-dev/helm/README.md

 1. Set the `galasaVersion` value to `main`
 2. Set the `galasaRegistry` value to `harbor.galasa.dev/galasadev`
 3. Set the `externalHostname` value to the hostname that will be used to access Galasa services.
-   * When deploying to minikube on Linux/macOS, add an entry to your `/etc/hosts` file like the one shown below, ensuring the IP address matches the output of `minikube ip`.
+   * When deploying to minikube on Linux/macOS, add an entry to your `/etc/hosts` file like the one shown below, ensuring the IP address matches the output of `minikube ip` or `127.0.0.1` if you are using macOS with an M1 CPU:
       ```console
       192.168.49.2 example.com
       ```
+4. If you are deploying to minikube on macOS, run `minikube tunnel` and keep the terminal running this command open in order to access the deployed ingresses

 Follow the installation instructions [above](#configuring-ingress) to update the rest of your values.yaml file, including values to configure Ingress and Dex.